StevenWeir038/Artisan-Yarns/README.md

 # **Credits**
 ## Mentions
-Support
 - My mentor [Tim Nelson](https://tim.2bn.dev/).
 A true gent.
-My thanks to him for a seemingly short year and leaving an indelible mark on my approach.
+My thanks to him for a seemingly short year.
 His commitment to his students' knowledge and personal growth is second to none.

 - Special thanks to [Chris Quinn](https://github.com/10xOXR) for his assistance mid-project.
 His explanations were of great help.